Plasma Mixing Driven by the Collisionless Kelvin-Helmholtz Instability: Insights from fully kinetic simulation and density-based diagnostics: Results: Plasma Mixing and Magnetic Reconnection

 To understand the link between magnetic-field dynamics and mixing, we analyzed magnetic-reconnection activity by measuring the out-of-plane current density and X-point formation at the shear layers.
+Magnetic reconnection has previously been identified as a key process in the nonlinear evolution of KH vortices and suggested as a potential driver of plasma transport (e.g., \citealt{hasegawa2004,nakamura2011}).
+Here, we directly quantify its association with particle interpenetration using our mixing tracer.
 The middle panel of \autoref{fig:evol_xpoints_jz_mixing} shows the temporal evolution of the maximum out-of-plane current density $J_z$ for each species and shear layer.
 In our 2D geometry, the reversal of the in-plane magnetic field is sustained by a $J_z$ sharply localized at X-points, making it an effective proxy for magnetic reconnection. $J_z$ evolves similarly in both shears, with electron currents generally larger in magnitude, as expected from the mass difference between species.
 For $t\gtrsim 200\ \Omega_{c,i}^{-1}$, the current density begins to increase in both species, reaching saturation around $t\simeq 400\ \Omega_{c,i}^{-1}$.
 This coincides with the onset of the early nonlinear KHI and the beginning of the vortex-merging stage (left and middle panels of \autoref{fig:tevol_mixing}), as well as the previously noted rise in the mixing percentage.
-The right panel of \autoref{fig:evol_xpoints_jz_mixing} shows the number of X-points over time at each shear layer.
+The bottom panel of \autoref{fig:evol_xpoints_jz_mixing} shows the number of X-points over time at each shear layer.
 X- and O-points are identified as nulls of the magnetic-flux gradient, $\nabla \psi = \mathbf{0}$, and distinguished by the sign of the Hessian determinant, following standard 2D reconnection diagnostics (\citealt{servidio2009,wan2013,olshevsky2016}).
 The X-point count increases from $t\gtrsim 300\ \Omega_{c,i}^{-1}$, corresponding to the early nonlinear stage of the KHI.
 These diagnostics indicate that enhanced reconnection activity—higher $\max|J_z|$ and more X-points—coincides with increased plasma mixing ($\tilde{n}/n_0$).
 As reconnection breaks and reconnects field lines, particles from opposite sides of the shear are transported along newly connected lines, promoting cross-field mixing in frontier regions and detached plasma parcels.
+The spatial correspondence between X-point clusters and regions of elevated mixing, together with their synchronized temporal evolution, provides strong evidence that magnetic reconnection facilitates the localized mixing observed during the nonlinear development of the KHI.